magento/merchdocs/PURCHASE_ORDERS.md

 ### Purchase Order approval

-From the View Purchase Order page, users with permissions can manage the PO workflow from here.
+From the View Purchase Order page, users, with proper Role permissions, can:

-From here you can:

-*  Approve Purchase Order
+*  Approve Purchase Orders
-*  Reject Purchase Order
+*  Reject Purchase Orders
-*  Cancel Purchase Order
+*  Cancel Purchase Orders
-*  Add Comment - Use the Add Comment field.
+*  Add Comments - Use the Add Comment field.

 <!-- New topic might be needed for rules. -->